 Because “feminine” means “female” and “woman” in this context, it can be argued that “feminine hygiene” sends a reductive and objectifying message — to trans & cis women alike — that womanhood is defined by genitals and reproductive capabilities.

-This experience is also representative of other barriers trans and nonbinary people face in a world that’s not designed to accommodate the complexity of our bodies and identities.
+This kind of experience is really representative of other barriers trans and nonbinary people face in a world that’s not designed to accommodate the complexity of our bodies and identities.

 Calling menstrual care products “feminine hygiene” may seem like small potatoes, but the implications behind it – that the functions of your body determine your gender and who you are – can lead to trans people avoiding doctors who may not understand their health needs, or being denied service outright when they do try to access medical care.